kittiba/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?

-### Used aggregate function to get the mean/median of the steps/day based on date
-### Aggregate function ignores the NA values by default
+Used aggregate function to get the mean/median of the steps/day based on date Aggregate function ignores the NA values by default

+Using the following logic to calcuate the mean.

+1. Total all time intervals for a day
+2. Calculate the mean for that day

+Using the following logic for median

+1. Totalling all steps for the day
+2. Calculating the median across the total steps for all days

+Max mean was observed on this day
+### 47 2012-11-23 73.5902778

+Median was observed to be the following
+### 10765

 ```r